nolan-clark/Clash-of-Clans-CWL-ML/README.md

 ### Time windows for each function of pipeline
 * AutoPipeLeague: execute ~9th day of the month
 * MidCWL: execute 12th+
-* LeagueCWLdfForm: execute after MidCWL, but before 1st of next month
+* DataFrameCWL: execute after MidCWL, but before 1st of next month